-This Plan envisions a future where streets are designed to balance the needs of many different street and road users, prioritizing safety and accessibility.
+This Plan envisions a future where streets are designed to balance the needs of many different street and road users, prioritizing safety and Accessibility.

-Complete streets improve the functionality of the Transportation Network while safely accommodating all road users, including cyclists, all road users, including cyclists, pedestrians, transit riders, and motorists.
+Complete Streets improve the functionality of the Transportation Network while safely accommodating all road users, including cyclists, pedestrians, transit riders and motorists.

-A complete street is defined as a street that is safe and accessible for people of all ages and abilities whether they are walking, biking, taking public transit or driving.
+A Complete Street is defined as a street that is safe and accessible for people of all ages and abilities whether they are walking, biking, taking public transit or driving.

-- 3.9.4.9 That the development of complete streets will be based on the City of Vaughan Complete Streets Guidelines. - 3.9.4.10 That the design of all roads will give consideration to the provision of adequate space and safety measures for pedestrians and cyclists in alignment with Vision Zero strategies, and for safe transfers on and off transit vehicles.
-Specific road requirements will be determined through the detailed design stage. - 3.9.4.11 To consider the needs of travelers of all ages and abilities in the planning, programming, design, construction, operations, and maintenance activities and services on the public road network.
+- 3.9.4.10 That the development of Complete Streets will be based on the City of Vaughan Complete Streets Guidelines, Traffic Calming Policy and Traffic Calming Toolbox and Guidelines. - 3.9.4.11 That the design of all roads will give consideration to the provision of adequate space and safety measures for pedestrians and cyclists in alignment with Vision Zero strategies, and to safe transfers on and off transit vehicles.
+Specific road requirements will be determined through the detailed design stage. - 3.9.4.12 To consider the needs of travelers of all ages and abilities in the planning, programming, design, construction, operations, maintenance activities and services on the public road network.